Advice hub. Suicide awareness

 Almost everyone will, at some point or other, think about suicide.
-It is, in fact, surprisingly common for people to contemplate “ending it all”.
-Many people feel overwhelmed – no more so than in the days of the coronavirus pandemic.
+It is, in fact, surprisingly common for people to contemplate 'ending it all'.

 But the vast majority of people who have contemplated killing themselves will tell you that the feelings pass, no matter how unbearable they may seem at the time.
-Anyone who has been close to someone who has killed themselves will also tell you of the emotional devastation that is left behind.
-And although controversy still surrounds the right to take one’s own life, the fact remains that anyone seriously contemplating suicide is in urgent need of sensitive support and compassionate care.
-If you’d like to discuss any of the issues raised on this page, Hospitality Action is here to support you.
+Anyone seriously contemplating suicide is in urgent need of sensitive support and compassionate care.
+And anyone who has been close to someone who has killed themselves will also tell you of the emotional devastation that is left behind.
+Hospitality Action is here to support you.

-The kinds of problems that might increase the risk of suicide include the recent loss or the break-up of a close relationship, an unhappy change in circumstances, or a painful or disabling physical illness.
-Other experiences that can push people over the edge include bereavement, bullying, loneliness and financial difficulties.
+The kinds of problems that might increase the risk of suicide include: the recent loss of a close relationship, an unhappy change in circumstances, physical or mental illness, bereavement, bullying, loneliness and financial difficulties.

 Among young people (15-19 years old), girls are more likely to attempt suicide, but boys are much more likely to die as a result of a suicide attempt.

 Self-harming is more common among young women.
 Cutting, burning and scratching can be used to cope with overwhelming feelings of shame and fear, transforming emotional distress into physical pain.
 According to Mind, people who deliberately harm themselves are not necessarily suicidal, however there is evidence of a link between attempted suicide and self-harming behaviour.

 It is quite normal to have distant thoughts of suicide from time to time.
 It is also not uncommon among people struggling with depression to have actively suicidal thoughts without any intention of actually killing themselves.

 But there are some warning signs that should be taken very seriously: